ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/pac/_index.md

 ---
-title: Understand Arm Pointer Authentication with Graviton3
+title: Understand Arm Pointer Authentication

 minutes_to_complete: 30

 who_is_this_for: This is an advanced topic for software developers interested in understanding Arm Pointer Authentication.

 learning_objectives:
-    - Create a simple application on AWS Graviton3 server with Pointer Authentication
+    - Create a simple application on an Arm server with Pointer Authentication
     - Compile the application with and without Pointer Authentication to inspect the instructions generated
     - Exploit the applications with and without Pointer Authentication to demonstrate how Pointer Authentication instructions enhance security.

 prerequisites:
-    - An [AWS Graviton3 instance](/learning-paths/servers-and-cloud-computing/csp/aws) with instance type `C7g`.
+    - An Arm based instance from a cloud service provider, or an on-premise Arm server.
+    - If needed, review [Get started with Arm-based cloud instances](/learning-paths/servers-and-cloud-computing/csp/) to learn how to deploy Arm in the cloud.
+These learning paths also point to more advanced learning paths that show how to automate the deployment of Arm instances at different cloud providers.

 author_primary: Pareena Verma